 If you shoot images/videos every day then backing up day by day would be worth a thought.
 On the other end of the spectrum if you don’t shoot images/videos regularly then backing up less frequent is fine.
 It really depends how much time of images/videos you are ok with losing!

-If you have a good system in place, backing up should only take a few minutes whereas regret at the loss of precious memories will no doubt last a lot longer.
+If you have a good system in place, backing up should only take a few minutes (or can be instant with most apps) whereas regret at the loss of precious memories will no doubt last a lot longer.

 My back up system is something that has evolved over many years of trial and error and also from learning from more experienced photographers.
 Here is my current back up system for my professional images.

 As soon as possible after shooting, I download my images from the memory cards to my laptop and also to 2 separate external hard drives (EHDs).
 This means my images are stored in 4 different places – SLR memory card, laptop and 2 EHDs.

-As I edit my images on my laptop and carry out work required i.e. mage editing, creation of books, prints etc, I back up to the 2 EHDs every week.
+As I edit my images on my laptop and carry out work required i.e. image editing, creation of books, prints etc, I back up to the 2 EHDs every week.
 This means my work is always in 3 different locations and I will never lose more than 1 week’s work (sometimes I back up more frequently depending on the volume of work created in the week).